trifist/DynamicCurve/README.md

-# my-world
+# DynamicCurve
-It's used to share some of my ideas, everybody are welcomed to discuss and give suggestions.
+This is an android project used to show the volumn of sound recorded by android devices.